A Typical Agency Conversation

 How do I justify this to my client?

-Is their visibility converting into endorsement value—or not?
+The question is whether their visibility is converting into endorsement expansion—or not.

 If it is, there’s nothing to do.

-If it isn’t, I see what’s getting in the way—and fix it.
+If it isn’t, I see what’s getting in the way—and resolve it.

 This applies just as much on the front end—before impressions are set—